 The expert report is essential to providing opposing counsel adequate notice of the technical arguments and defenses that may be made at trial.
 For this reason, the Court may prohibit an expert from testifying if an expert report has not been timely produced.

-Expert Reports In Personal Injury Lawsuits
+Expert Reports in Personal Injury Lawsuits

 Experts may be retained in personal injury cases for opinions regarding a broad range of technical areas, including medical malpractice, engineering, calculation of damages, and motor vehicle accident reconstruction, among many others.
 Your attorney will decide if and in what capacity an expert should be retained to establish your personal injury claims.

-Contact Us
+Call Us